 Top Dog / Wolf Pack of One

 I’ve been developing software since the mid eighties.
-I’m certainly giving up my age there.
 I learned COBOL at school and on a Honeywell GCOS operating system working for a subsidiary of Dow Chemical.
 COBOL was the primary language I used for over 2 decades at American Express on the IBM mainframes, developing for batch and online applications in CICS and IMS environments.
 I also dabbled with DOS based workstation applications (apps in terminals), the Web and Internet technologies, and foreshadowing the passion of my career, a yearlong stint with a handheld tablet and a c++ based operating system and development environment created by Go Corporation.
-My mainframe career came to a halt in 2009, a couple years after the initial rollout of the iPhone and subsequently the App Store.
+My mainframe career ended in 2009, a couple years after the initial rollout of the iPhone and subsequently the App Store.
 I saw how Apple was growing a vast developer community and creating a new market.

 “My bracket coding style is the K&R style’s (Kernighan and Ritchie’s used in the book The C Programming Language) Stroustrup variant (Bjarne Stroustrup‘s used in the book The C++ Programming Language) – I never cuddle an ‘else’!”